The Sims (video game): Development

 Wright has mentioned playing Little Computer People and receiving valuable feedback on The Sims from several people involved with the game including its designer, Rich Gold.
 A demo of the game was presented at the 1999 Electronic Entertainment Expo.
 During a displaying in front of the press, two female characters at an in-game wedding fell in love and kissed each other.
 After the event, the relationship mechanics were further modified so the character's sexual orientation was set depending on the player's actions.
 The Sims uses a combination of 3D and 2D graphics techniques.
 The Sims themselves are rendered in 3D, whereas the house and all its objects are pre-rendered and displayed diametrically.
 For the game's Japanese release, the game was renamed to SimPeople (シムピープル) to match the naming conventions of the other Sim games from Maxis.

 Music

-The game music was composed by Jerry Martin, Marc Russo, Kirk R. Casey, and Dix Bruce.
+The game music was composed by Jerry Martin, Marc Russo, Kirk R. Casey, and Dix Bruce, with additional participation from jazz pianist John R. Burr for the songs used in the game's Build Mode.
 The game disc contains 37 tracks, of which 15 were published in 2007 as an official soundtrack album.
 Most of the tracks contain no vocals, but some of them feature Simlish lyrics.

+In recent years, critics have praised and noted the game's use of new age and jazz music.

 Modding scene

 The Sims is credited with opening up modding to a new demographic, making it easy enough for "casual modders" to modify the game.
 The Sims was designed in a way that it would be easy to add user-created content (also known as custom content or "CC") to the game, with Will Wright stating in an interview that he wanted to put the player in the design role.
+Websites for downloading CCs and mods include The Sims Resource and Mod The Sims.
 Maxis released modding tools for The Sims before the game itself, resulting in a suite of fan-created mods being available at launch.
-Websites for downloading CCs and mods include The Sims Resource and Mod The Sims.